jpdasma/unix-cheat-sheet/README.md

 # \*nix Cheat Sheet

-A cheat sheet for managing Linux, BSD, and Illumos system
+A cheat sheet for managing Linux, BSD, and illumos system

 ## 1. Table of Contents